 ✔️ Size: Do you prefer a carry-on suitcase that you can bring with you onto an airplane or fit into a train’s overhead compartment?
 Or do you want a checked suitcase that follows you to your destination and can hold a larger load?
 Keep in mind that while a larger suitcase can fit more inside, it’ll weigh more and take up more storage space.

 ✔️ Weight: Consider how much your suitcase weighs as well as airline weight limits when packing.
-Not only is a heavier suitcase a burden to carry while traveling, but it can cost you extra fees.
+Not only is a heavier suitcase a burden to carry while traveling, but it can also cost you extra fees.
 Keep in mind that hardside luggage isn’t always heavier than softside luggage, but components such as wheels and handles can add extra weight.

-✔️ Wheels: Four-wheel luggage is easier to maneuver as it can be pushed, pulled and moved in all directions as well as tipped back.
+✔️ Wheels: Four-wheel luggage is easier to maneuver as it can be pushed, pulled, and moved in all directions as well as tipped back.
 Two-wheelers can only roll when tilted and are unable to go side to side.

 ✔️ Handles: Check that the telescopic handle is easy to lift and lower, as well as comfortable to hold.
 Side handles are another nice bonus that are especially handy on carry-on luggage since they can make it easier to lift and lower your luggage while traveling.

 ✔️ Compartments: Do you prefer a large open space that can hold a large load, or smaller compartments to help you stay organized?
-Some luggage also comes with exterior pockets for easy access to devices, books or other accessories, though this may take away from packing space on the bag’s interior.
+Some luggage also comes with exterior pockets for easy access to devices, books, or other accessories, though this may take away from packing space on the bag’s interior.

 Advertisement - Continue Reading Below